-- the structure does not exceed an area of 10 square metres (excluding any anchors and anchor lines), and - 2) the structure is not in a mapped Site or Area of Significance to tangata whenua (refer I Maps | Ngā mahere matawhenua).
+- the structure does not exceed an area of 10 square metres (excluding any anchors and anchor lines), and - the structure is not in a mapped Site or Area of Significance to tangata whenua (refer I Maps | Ngā mahere matawhenua).

-- 1) Effects on public access to and along the coastal marine area. - Effects on coastal processes, including effects on shoreline stability in the vicinity. - 3) Height of the structure above mean high water springs or the foreshore. - 4) Effects on the characteristics, qualities and values that contribute to make any of the following mapped (refer I Maps | Ngā mahere matawhenua) places outstanding or significant: - a) Nationally Significant Surfbreaks. - b) Regionally Significant Surfbreaks. - c) Outstanding Natural Features.
+- 1) Effects on public access to and along the coastal marine area. - 2) Effects on coastal processes, including effects on shoreline stability in the vicinity. - 3) Height of the structure above mean high water springs or the foreshore. - 4) Effects on the characteristics, qualities and values that contribute to make any of the following mapped (refer I Maps | Ngā mahere matawhenua) places outstanding or significant: - a) Nationally Significant Surfbreaks. - b) Regionally Significant Surfbreaks. - c) Outstanding Natural Features. - d) Areas of Outstanding Natural Character.